Victorville, CA

 Certificates of occupancy can be applied for online.
 Just visit the City's Citizen Self Service Portal to apply for your certificate of occupancy.

-- Once your certificate of occupancy has been applied for and fees paid, please contact the Building Department and Fire Prevention Division directly to schedule your inspections.
-The Building Department can be reached at (760) 955-5100 and the Fire Prevention Division can be reached at (760) 955-5227.
+- When your certificate of occupancy is ready for inspection you will receive an automated email prompting you to schedule your Building and Fire inspections.
+Please contact the Building Department and Fire Prevention Division directly to schedule your inspections.
+The Building Department can be reached at 760) 955-5100 and the Fire Prevention Division can be reached at (760) 955-5227.

 Building inspections are conducted Monday-Friday in the morning between the hours of 8am-12pm, or the afternoon between the hours of 1pm-5pm.
 When you schedule your inspection through the City's Citizen Self Service Portal, you are able to choose both the date and time frame (AM or PM) for your inspection.